 Pass user actions to the split rendering client to relay to the split rendering server.

-Exchange QoE metric measurements about the quality of the split rendering session.
+Exchange quality measurements about the quality of the split rendering session.
+This allows the application to take any necessary decisions, e.g. to switch completely to local rendering of the application if the quality of the split rendering session deteriorates.
+The metrics to be shared by the SRC to the application are FFS.

 Terminate the split rendering session: this API call causes the termination of the split rendering session between the client and server and the release of all associated resources.